Languages and development

 AI SDK as the integration standard

-Vercel AI SDK 6 (December 2025, 20M+ downloads per month) provides a single TypeScript API to many model providers — OpenAI, Anthropic, Google, Mistral, and others.
-Switching models requires no app rewrite.
+Vercel AI SDK 6 (December 2025) provides a single TypeScript API for many providers, including OpenAI, Anthropic, Google, Mistral, and others.
+Switching models does not require rewriting the app.

 MCP in TypeScript

-The Model Context Protocol has an official TypeScript SDK; AI SDK 6 includes stable MCP support.
-Browser and Node apps connect to tools and data through a single protocol with no vendor lock-in.
+Model Context Protocol has an official TypeScript SDK, and AI SDK 6 provides stable MCP support.
+Browser and Node access tools and data through one protocol without vendor lock-in.

 Agentic UI generation